jess-barreleye/map-data-viewer/README.md

 ### Step 2: Configure Map Files (`style.json`)

 The `style.json` file tells MapLibre where to find your tiles.
 This configuration assumes your TileServer GL is running on port 8080.

+**Note:** This project uses MapTiler's free ocean basemap tiles.
+The included API key has usage limits.
+For production use or high-traffic deployments, please get your own free key at https://www.maptiler.com/ (100,000 free tile requests/month) and update the key in `style.json`.

 **File: `style.json`**